How To Learn To Love Yourself Again

 When I think too much about everyone else’s interests and feelings, mine can get lost – and as a mom, I’m always thinking about everyone else’s feelings.

-Anything that I would want to know about a loved one in my life, I asked myself about me and I wrote it down.
+Anything that I would want to know about a loved one in my life, I asked about myself and I wrote down my answer.

 2. Repeat positive affirmations to love yourself more